 Being diagnosed with ALS is a challenging moment for both the patient and their family.
 A progressive neurodegenerative condition, ALS affects the nerves that control voluntary muscle movement and consequently, erodes the patient’s ability to move, speak, and even breathe over time.
 In this context, embarking on a treatment program immediately after diagnosis is critical to preserve functionality and reduce the patient’s physical and mental discomfort.
-Here, we take a closer look at how ALS patients can benefit from Physical and Occupational Therapy.

 ALS is one among a group of conditions known as motor neuron diseases.
 Motor neuron diseases are neurodegenerative disorders that selectively affect motor neurons – the cells that control all the voluntary muscles of the body.
 As the name suggests, voluntary muscles are responsible for performing voluntary movements.

 Also known as Lou Gehrig’s disease, Amyotrophic Lateral Sclerosis incapacitates the patient’s brain to send messages to the muscles, causing them to weaken and eventually die.
 ALS is inherited in about 5-10% of patients, while the causes behind the remaining cases are unknown.
 There is no cure for the disease, although treatment can slow down progression and improve functionality.

 Occupational therapy interventions for ALS focus on improving daily functioning.
 Occupational therapists (OTs) work closely with patients to identify personalized goals and customize interventions to address these specific needs.

 At Plexus Bangalore and Hyderabad, our OTs are trained to address the specific needs of individual patients through a patient-centered approach that enhances functionality and promotes a higher quality of life.

 Below are a few examples of occupational therapy interventions we employ at Plexus that can benefit ALS patients: